taehokim20/LLMem/README.md

 4. pip install --upgrade accelerate

 ## How to run
-### Measure real mem 1
+### Measure ground truth
 1. Change the model from ~/anaconda3/envs/colo201/lib/python3.10/site-packages/transformers/models/xxx/yyy.py to ./real1_models/yyy.py
-2. For DP, run bash run_colo.sh after changing the number of nodes, model name, per_device_train_batch_size with dp_real1.py
-3. For TP or DP+TP, tp_real1.py also follows the similar process. but it requires to change tp_size in tp_real1.py \
-   For example, the number of nodes = 2 and tp_size = 2 -> 2DP, the number of nodes = 4 and tp_size = 2 -> 2DP+2TP.
-### Measure real mem 2
-1. Change the model from ~/anaconda3/envs/colo201/lib/python3.10/site-packages/transformers/models/xxx/yyy.py to ./real2_models/yyy.py
-2. For DP, run bash run_colo.sh after changing the number of nodes, model name, per_device_train_batch_size with dp_real2.py
+2. For DP, run bash run_colo.sh after changing the number of nodes, model name, per_device_train_batch_size with dp_real.py
-3. For TP or DP+TP, tp_real1.py also follows the similar process. but it requires to change tp_size in tp_real2.py \
+3. For TP or DP+TP, tp_real1.py also follows the similar process. but it requires to change tp_size in tp_real.py \
    For example, the number of nodes = 2 and tp_size = 2 -> 2DP, the number of nodes = 4 and tp_size = 2 -> 2DP+2TP.
 ### Estimate peak GPU memory
 1. Use the original model, not including the GPU memory measurement part